dmr059/RockPaperScissors/README.md

 ## Future Enchancements:

  - Add ASCII art for each move
- - Let player choose the amound of rounds to play
+ - Let player choose the amount of rounds to play
  - Implement replay functionality